Moonsong-Labs/moonwall/docs/config/environment.md

 # Environment Configuration

-You'll likely be setting up your environment configuration alongside your Moonwall Config file.
+You'll need to set up your environment configuration while getting your Moonwall Config file sorted.
 Let's dive into each of the parameters you can use when setting up your environment.

 ## Parameters